Women's football in Lebanon: Clubs

 The Lebanese Women's Football League was founded in 2008, with Sadaka winning the first title.
 They went on to win seven league titles in a row, until they dissolved in 2014.
-From the 2014–15 season onwards, Stars Association for Sports (SAS) became the dominating force in Lebanon, winning seven of the following 10 league titles.
+From the 2014–15 season onwards, Stars Association for Sports (SAS) became the dominating force in Lebanon, winning seven of the following nine league titles.
 There are two domestic women's cup competitions in Lebanon: the Lebanese Women's Cup and the Lebanese Women's Super Cup.

 In 2019, SAS finished runners-up in the inaugural edition of the WAFF Women's Clubs Championship, a club competition for teams from West Asia.
 Safa became the first Lebanese team to win the competition, winning the final of the second edition in 2022.
+After winning the 2025–26 league title, No Limits qualified for 2026–27 AFC Women's Champions League preliminary stage as the first Lebanese club to do so.

 National teams

 Established in 2005, the Lebanon women's national football team was among the first in West Asia.
 The senior team made its debut at the 2006 Arab Women's Championship, finishing last in the tournament.
 Their first participation in an official qualification campaign came at the 2014 AFC Women's Asian Cup qualifiers.
 Over the years, Lebanon have shown gradual progress, finishing third at the WAFF Women's Championship in 2007 and 2019, and reaching the final in 2022, where they finished as runners-up.

 Lebanon's youth teams have played a key role in the development of women's football in the country.
 The under-17 team won the 2015 Arab U-17 Women's Cup – the first official title ever achieved by any Lebanese national football team, male or female.
 Subsequent success followed, with victories in the WAFF U-15 and U-18 Girls Championships in 2019, a second WAFF U-18 title in 2022 after a 5–1 win over Syria in the final as hosts, and a second WAFF U-16 title in 2023.
 Lebanon won their third WAFF U-17 title in 2025.

 In October 2025, the under-17 team achieved a historic milestone by defeating Iran 2–0 to qualify for the 2026 AFC U-17 Women's Asian Cup.
 This marked the first time any Lebanese women's national team, senior or youth, qualified for an Asian Cup tournament.